Most drivers killed in a crash in the U.S. are tested for alcohol and drugs. This gives the chance to compare drugged driving and drunk driving.

 - Hundreds of different drugs can impact driving.
 Many impair it.
 Some improve it.
-The effects of others are very complex and not well understood.
+The counter the effects of others.
+This is very complex and not well understood.
 See Surprising Effects of Drugs on Driving Safety.

-- Laws concerning drugs and driving vary widely from state to state and sometimes within states.
+- Laws concerning drugs and driving vary widely from state to state.
+Sometimes even within states.

-Drunk driving continues dropping.
-Yet drugged driving is rapidly increasing.
+Drunk driving continues to drop.
+Yet drugged driving is increasing.

-We’ve made great progress in reducing drunk driving and we must continue doing so.
-However, we must now tackle the even greater challenge of lowering drugged driving.
+We’ve made great progress in reducing drunk driving.
+We must continue doing so.
+But we must now also tackle the even greater challenge of lowering drugged driving.

-Gravelle, K. and Flook, H. The Driving Book: Everything New Drivers Need to Know but Don’t Know to Ask.
-NY: Bloomsbury, 2015.
+- Gravelle, K. and Flook, H. The Driving Book: Everything New Drivers Need to Know but Don’t Know to Ask.